Get It Together (Beastie Boys song)

-"Get It Together" is a song by American hip-hop group the Beastie Boys, released as the second single from their fourth studio album, Ill Communication.
-The album version of the song features rapper Q-Tip of A Tribe Called Quest, but not the single version.
+"Get It Together" is a song by American hip-hop group the Beastie Boys, released as a single from their fourth studio album, Ill Communication.
+The album version of the song features rapper Q-Tip of A Tribe Called Quest.

-"Get It Together" is a hip-hop song containing elements of funk, boom bap, soul-jazz.
+"Get It Together" is a hip-hop song containing elements of funk, boom bap and soul-jazz.
 The song contains vocal samples from the song "Headless Heroes" by Eugene McDaniels, and heavily samples a loop from "Aquarius/Let the Sunshine In" by the Moog Machine, from the album Switched-On Rock.
-"Get It Together" also appears on two group's compilation albums The Sounds of Science and Beastie Boys Music.
+"Get It Together" also appears on the group's compilation albums The Sounds of Science and Beastie Boys Music.